logicxd/til/iOS/JSON.md

 	* [Read more on Objective C's native libraries for JSONs](https://www.raywenderlich.com/5492/working-with-json-in-ios-5)

 #### What do we do with JSON?
-* In iOS App Development, we **parse** the JSON file (of a website, for example) to map and synchronize its data into our application.
+* In iOS App Development, we **parse** a JSON file (of a website, for example) to map and synchronize its data into our application.